rgalanakis/robgforpps/_pages/q-and-a.md

 ##### How can PPS best serve LGBTQ+ and BIPOC students?

 I don't know how PPS can best serve these students.
-That will be up to policies that members of these communities to put forward.
+That will be up to policies that members of these communities put forward.

-I can best serve these students in my capacity as a board member by helping to make sure the policies are evidence based and effective.
+I can best serve these students in my capacity as a board member by helping to make sure those policies are evidence based and effective, and being stalwart ally.

 {% include back-to-top.html anchor="toc" %}

 ##### What does school safety mean?

-Three things that I'll weigh in on, though the list can go on much longer.
+Three things that I'll weigh in on, though the list can go on.

 First would be safety from violence.
 I have not seen evidence that the presence of police officers or School Resource Officers